Bnei-Baruch/archive-docker/README.md

 ##Installation
 Assuming a CentOS 7 host with docker installed.

+Make sure the master postgres MDB instance has your IP listed for replication.

 Here should follow instructions on how to setup on a fresh machine.
+Probably something along the lines of:
+1. git clone / download this repo
+2. touch and edit .env
+3. `docker-compose up -d`
+4. sed & cp cron.txt into /etc/cron.d/
+5. exec post-install.sh

 # Operations
 **Start the System**